LEVATOR ANI SYNDROME

 • In our 2011 study published in the Clinical Journal of Pain, we document that after 6 months, patients who did our protocol reduced the sensitivity of their trigger points from 7.5/10 to 4/10, a significant reduction in such sensitivity.

-A major focus of the Wise-Anderson Protocol is relieving pain in the levator ani muscles by training patients to release trigger points in the levator ani and other pelvic muscles, as well as relaxing the muscles related to levator ani pain with our newly FDA approved Internal Trigger Point Wand and through the reduction of nervous arousal.
+A major focus of the Wise-Anderson Protocol is relieving pain in the levator ani muscles by training patients to release trigger points in the levator ani and other pelvic muscles, as well as relaxing the muscles related to levator ani pain and through the reduction of nervous arousal.

 THE WISE-ANDERSON PROTOCOL